 Built nearly six hundred years ago by one of Ireland’s greatest chieftains, Cormac MacCarthy, King of Munster, who is said to have supplied four thousand men from Munster to supplement the forces of Robert the Bruce at the battle of Bannockburn in 1314.
 Legend has it that the latter king gave half of the Stone of Scone to McCarthy in gratitude, what is now the Blarney Stone.

-You might also enjoy reading Top Ten Things to do in Cork with Kids
+You May Also Enjoy Top Ten Things to do in Cork with Kids

 Carlingford Castle, Louth